WEBSITE UPGRADE IS UNDERWAY

 ALL ABOUT ME

 Which brings us back to hard work, because none of those things are accessible without it.
-Leadlighting is hard work; I've done a lot of it, and I'm quite good – also a good team, and that helps.
-Stained glass painting is even more demanding, at times even tedious.
+Leadlighting is hard work; I've done a lot of it, and I'm quite good at it.
+I also have a great team, and that helps enormously.
+Stained glass painting is even more demanding, at times even tedious- especially the restoration work.
 But still, it's what I love doing, and I'm very good at that.

 I've compiled these pages for your enjoyment, hopefully your edification, perhaps even to encourage you to commission me to make something for you or your organisation.
-In that way I can continue to have all those good things in my life.
+In that way I might continue to have all those good things mentioned above in my life.
 And so might you.

 Please allow me to make an apology right here: whilst there is no overt sexual imagery in these pages, there are some links to my artist friends' websites that do indeed contain adult material and are not recommended for viewing by minors.
 I don't apologise for that content of course, only for the fact that some young people may miss out on experiencing the wonders of my website.
 You will read below that I used to run my studio as an art gallery in Lane Cove.
 One very young friend would refer to it as "Jeffrey's Galaxy".. and so it has remained through every iteration.
 Welcome to my world.